ipfs/ipfs-docs/docs/concepts/faq.md

 For installing and initializing IPFS from the command line, check out the [command-line quick start](../how-to/command-line-quick-start.md) guide.

 ### Why doesn't my SHA hash match my CID?
 When you add a file to IPFS, IPFS splits it into smaller blocks.
-Each of these pieces is hashed individually, which then results in an overall different hash.
-Instead, IPFS uses Merkle DAGs, which are self-verifiable.
-See [Merkle Directed Acyclic Graphs (DAGs)](../concepts/merkle-dag.md).
+IPFS hashes each of these pieces individually, building a [Merkle Directed Acyclic Graphs (DAGs)](../concepts/merkle-dag.md) and resulting in an overall different hash.

 ## Contributing to IPFS